pratik1788/wiki-solution-package/README.md

 1) Addition of Dead Message Queue / Table ( I am yet to add correct processing of failed message due to reasons like invalid row from file to cassandra having issue )
 2) Choice of data model for cassandra , currently data is partitioned by year month day hour and language to make queries optimal that uses language.
 I started with though process of having single partition for single file data to make even paritions , but i have seen query performance issue .
 I need to look more into.
 3) Containerize cassandra as well with solution.
+4) Unit test consists of Unit and integration test to gain confidance with code.
+Ideally I want to seperate it out.

 ## Deployment/run steps